Psyphy¶

 to_numpy |

-Return refs, comparisons, responses as numpy arrays. |
+Return refs, comparisons, responses as NumPy arrays. |

 Source code in src/psyphy/data/dataset.py